mariobrusarosco/better-call-buffet/README.md

 ### Secrets Management

 For production deployment, sensitive environment variables are stored in AWS Secrets Manager.
-Follow these steps to set up:

 1. Create the secret in AWS Secrets Manager: